 Perth & District Community Centre (Arena)

 Facility Name:

 Facility Type: Arena

 Address: 2 Beckwith Street E

-Map:
+Мар:

 Municipality: Perth

-Size: 13,650 ft (GIS-26,882ft )
+Size: 13,650 ft2 (GIS-26,882ft2)

 User Groups (not exhaustive): Perth Blue Wings Junior Hockey Club, Perth Lanark Minor Hockey, Perth Girls Hockey Association and the Perth Figure Skating Club.

-Types of Events In summer months arena slab used for: Dances Concerts Trade Shows
+Types of Events In summer months arena slab used for:

 Amenities: Single Ice pad: 185 by 85 ice surface Seating capacity for 340 people Community room - may be used by the Junior B Team

-assessment as to th The roof was found roof will require a g done to protect the be replaced to com framed construction facility, as a result it with non-combustib e structural integrity to be in fair conditio alvalume paint coati roof from organic m ply with Ministry of I n would not be perm 's recommended that ole framing.
-The main and architectur on, however it wa ng in 5 years, lar naterials, and the abour standards itted under the at the wood fram n floor structure is conducted to provide al components of the f as indicated that the up adscaping will need to b access ladder will nee s.
-The second floor woo classification of a 2 sto ned elements be replac is experiencing minor he condenser structura acility. oper d to od rey ced cracks
+A site visit in October of 2019 by Eastern Engineering was conducted to provide an assessment as to the structural integrity and architectural components of the facility.
+The roof was found to be in fair condition, however it was indicated that the upper roof will require a galvalume paint coating in 5 years, landscaping will need to be done to protect the roof from organic materials, and the access ladder will need to be replaced to comply with Ministry of Labour standards.
+The second floor wood framed construction would not be permitted under the classification of a 2 storey facility, as a result it's recommended that the wood framed elements be replaced with non-combustible framing.
+The main floor structure is experiencing minor cracks in the block wall along the mortar joints and rusting on the condenser structural steel frame.

 The report found deficiencies with regard to the Ontario Building Code and Accessibility for Ontarians with Disabilities Act that would require approximately \$1.5 million of upgrades to remedy (if the building were classified as a 2 storey building), including installing an elevator or barrier free lifts, upgraded fire resistance ratings, upgraded exit and emergency lightings, upgraded and re-routed path of exiting, and barrier free upgrades to the washrooms and changerooms.
 The OBC and AODA do not require mandatory remediation however the report states that these upgrades "represent an integral part of the building's ongoing ability to serve the community."

-Condition & Observations: The conclusion of the report is that while the building is structurally sound, it would not be feasible to maintain the facility if the architectural upgrades discussed above are required.
+Condition & Observations:

+The conclusion of the report is that while the building is structurally sound, it would not be feasible to maintain the facility if the architectural upgrades discussed above are required.

 A report in November of 2019 by Morris Engineering Ltd. Reviewed the mechanical and electrical systems of the facility.
 The most significant recommendations from the report included installing a sprinkler system (estimated to cost \$175,000), replacing all plumbing fixtures (\$50,000), installing a heat rejection system for melting the snow from ice-resurfacing (\$120,000), replacing the ice plant compressors and motors (\$100,000), replacing the fire alarm system (\$50,000), retrofitting with new LED light fixtures (\$50,000).

-Element Year Built Replacement Year Replacement Value
+Element Year Built Replacement Replacement

+Year Value

 Structure 1964 2030 \$4,361,790

 Ice Surface Floor 1979 2030 \$1,232.701

 Heat Exchanger 2018 2030 \$312,347

 Roof 1980 2030 \$867,120

 Renovation 2010 2030 \$1,508,777

 Addition 1999 2030 \$1,167,757

 Other N/A 2030 \$474,472

 Total \$9,899,138